Get To Know Yinka Ilori

 Looking to brighten your mood?
 Look no further than the work of contemporary design star Yinka Ilori, whose colourful sculptural installations took over the entrance of Browns East back in 2020 as part of our Homecoming festival celebration.
 To celebrate the launch of his brand new homewares offering, created during lockdown, we revisit our conversation with the artist and discuss his new collection.

-Yinka Ilori's installation at Browns East
+Yinka Ilori’s 2020 installation in the Browns East exhibition space.

 What was your route into design and how would you describe what you do now?

 My first love has always been chairs and furniture - I studied furniture and product design.
 Over the years I’ve taken on more commissioned projects that are part of the public realm, doing things like pavilions and skate parks and exhibition designs.
-I feel like [the studio approach] works so well for me because you can go into fashion, you can go into installation, you can go into music.
-That’s the beauty of storytelling in different design disciplines - there’s no limit to where the stories can go.

 Your work sits on the intersection of art and product design and furniture - you make works of art, but you also make community work like your COLOURAMA skate park in Roubaix.
 Can you talk about this marriage of form and function in your work?

 When I left uni I was less bothered with functionality - I was more worried about the art form and also what message I could interject in these objects.
 In terms of doing the furniture, I was more interested in sculptural pieces of work that would go into galleries or be exhibited in public spaces.
 But those were there for a few weeks and weren’t permanent.